 Birkbeck Interdisciplinary Research in Media and Culture (BIRMAC) provides a unique space for reflective critical inquiry, where researchers from different disciplines can gather and participate in a sustained intellectual conversation in a truly interdisciplinary context.

-It offers an open forum for research development and knowledge exchange, focused both on the work of academics and the research of graduate students.
-It facilities and advances innovative thinking and seeks to incubate curiosity and new ideas, drawing together a range of interests to create different kinds of connections and intellectual associations in and through interdisciplinary dialogue.
-At its core, BIRMAC is a place for possibility and learned argument.
+It offers an open forum for ‘blue skies’ thinking and knowledge exchange, focused on the research of academics and graduate students, and connecting with the work of critical practitioners.
+BIRMAC facilities and advances innovative thinking, as it seeks to incubate curiosity and new ideas, drawing together a range of interests to create different kinds of connections and intellectual associations in and through an interdisciplinary dialogue.
+At its core, BIRMAC is a place of possibility and for learned argument.

 As part of this intellectual ambition, BIRMAC sponsors single research themes to be curated over a three-year period.
 This extended duration is designed to allow for a more robust and sustained dialogue to evolve at a more measured pace, in order to facilitate different kinds of conversation at the intersection of intellectual boundaries and subject disciplines.
 Different scholars from different areas, with different objects of study, investigating at different times, will take the lead on developing the theme in and through a truly interdisciplinary and cross-discipline form of critical inquiry.